Stochastic stability of Pollicott-Ruelle resonances: Preliminaries

+\end{prop} \begin{proof} We explain the modifications needed in the proof of \cite[Proposition~2.5]{dz} where $ \widetilde p = p $.
+We again construct the escape function $ f $ using the homogeneous part of the symbol given by $p$.
+The difference $\widetilde p -p$ produces an additional $\mathcal O(h^\delta )_{\Psi^{2m-1/2}}$ term in the operator $ \mathbf T_\epsilon$ of~\cite{dz}, which is uniform in the parameter $\epsilon$ of~\cite{dz} (note that in~\cite{dz} the letter $\varepsilon$ has a different meaning than in the current paper).
+The $H^{m-1/2}_h$ norm should be replaced by the $H^{m-1/4}_h$ norm on the right-hand side of~\cite[(C.12)]{dz}, which leads to the same modification on the right-hand side of~\cite[(C.5)]{dz}; the rest of the proof is carried out the same way as in~\cite{dz}. \end{proof}

-This propagation result is applied, in a modified form (see \eqref{eq:pses} and the discussion after that), away from the radial sinks and sources given by $ \kappa ( E_s^* ) $ and $ \kappa ( E_u^* ) $ where $ \kappa $ is the projection in \eqref{eq:kappa} and $ E^*_\bullet $ are from \eqref{eq:Estar}.
-Near $ \kappa ( E_\bullet^* ) $ we use radial estimates obtained in the context of scattering theory by Melrose \cite[Propositions~9,10]{mel}.
+This propagation result is applied away from the radial sinks and sources given by $ \kappa ( E_s^* ) $ and $ \kappa ( E_u^* ) $ where $ \kappa $ is the projection in \eqref{eq:kappa} and $ E^*_\bullet $ are from \eqref{eq:Estar}.
+Near $ \kappa ( E_\bullet^* ) $ we use radial estimates obtained in the context of scattering theory by Melrose \cite[Propositions~9,10]{mel} (see also Vasy~\cite[Propositions~2.3,2.4]{vasy1}).
+These less standard estimates guarantee regularity of $ u$ near sources/sinks, provided that $ u$ lies in a sufficiently high/low Sobolev space.

+Let $p$ satisfy the assumptions in \eqref{eq:weirdass}.
+Assume that $ L \subset T^* X \setminus 0 $ is a closed conic set invariant under the flow $e^{tH_p}$.
+It is called a {\em radial source} if there exists an open conic neighbourhood $U$ of $ L$ with the following properties valid for some constant $\theta>0$: